 const MyRecordType MyRecordValue:= {'11001'B, true, "A string"} //value list notation

 The assignment notation can be used for record, record of, set, set of and union value notations and for arrays.
+In this notation each field shall not appear more than once.
 The value list notation can be used for record, record of, set and set of value notations and for arrays.
 The index notation can be used for record of and set of value notations and for arrays.
+In this notation the number of values is limited by the maximum length that is allowed by the type definition.
 See more details in the subsequent clauses.

 EXAMPLE 2: